 - Think of your card as a call to action

 Rather than printing a large volume of a single card design, consider producing small print runs of customized cards tailored to specific campaigns, or markets.
-For example send people to your website to download your hook-product – so you can direct marketing to them later.
+For example send people to your website to download your lead magnet – so you can direct marketing to them later.

 If business cards are the highest volume marketing material you distribute, than invoices are likely the second highest.
 Do you mail or provide invoices to your customers?
 An invoice is a direct mail piece addressed directly to your customers.